Markeloen/ap1398-2-hw1/README.md

 So this row is about a student who had a good attention in classes and coded about 10 hours a week (not counting his time on homeworks!) but had little time reading and so on.
 Finally he got a high grade!

-In you're returning vector, each element is itself a vector representing each student.
+In your returning vector, each element is itself a vector representing each student.
 In the vector of each student you must enter a **1** in the first place and after that the 6 parameters and the grade.
 So your vector for the above student should be like the following.

 1, 0.9, 0.9, 10, 3, 0.4, 0.6, 15

+Don't forget to divide the 2 features of hours (feature3 and feature4) by 100 to normalize them.
+It will make your convergence way too fast!

 Prototype for your function is
 ``` c++